provenance-io/docs/running-a-node/running-a-node-1/securing-a-validator.md

 ### Recommended System Configuration

 {% hint style="info" %}
-CPU/Memory/Storage are determined based on how you intend to use Provenance and how the node is configured \(type\) and data retention periods.
+CPU/Memory/Storage are determined based on how you intend to use Provenance Blockchain and how the node is configured \(type\) and data retention periods.
 These are general use numbers and can be adjusted based on desired performance.
 {% endhint %}

 | Node Type | CPU | Memory | Storage |